-Independent Trustees are paid an annual retainer of \$2,000 per Fund for their services, including attendance at meetings of the Board.
+Independent Trustees are paid an annual retainer for their services, including attendance at meetings of the Board.
 All Trustees are reimbursed for their travel expenses and other reasonable out-of-pocket expenses incurred in connection with attending Board meetings.
-In addition, each Independent Trustee is entitled to reimbursement for reasonable travel and other out-of-pocket expenses up to \$3,000 per calendar year for educational resources, including attending educational programs to stay informed about industry and regulatory developments.
-The Trust does not accrue pension or retirement benefits as part of the Fund's expenses, and Trustees are not entitled to benefits upon retirement from the Board.
+In addition, each Independent Trustee is entitled to reimbursement for reasonable out-of-pocket expenses for educational resources, including attending educational programs to stay informed about industry and regulatory developments.
+The Trust has no pension or retirement plan.